-Please note late submission of assignments will not be accepted unless prior exception has been sought. if you are unable to complete an assignment on time, please get in touch with me as soon as possible so we can discuss your situation
+Please note late submission of assignments will not be accepted.
+However, if you are unable to complete an assignment on time, please get in touch with me 24 hours before the deadline so we can discuss your situation.
+You are encouraged to work together on the problems, but each student must hand in their own work, written in their own words.
+Feel free to ask help to instructor and teaching assistant after you have made an attempt of the questions.